Ergonomics: Is your work station healthy?

 Ergonomics is the science of designing the work space to reduce fatigue, pain and injury so you can stay comfortable at work.
 Sitting at a desk or in a car, especially for long periods of time, can cause stiffness, pain and injury if it is not set up properly.
 Check the ergonomics of your workstation with these tips:

-Choose a chair that is adjustable, provides lower back support and allows your feet to rest flat on the floor when your knees are bent at a 90-degree angle.
+Choose an adjustable chair, provides lower back support and allows your feet to rest flat on the floor when your knees are bent at a 90-degree angle.

 Try using a foot rest if your chair is too high for your feet to rest flat on the floor.